ThistleBlue22/Sort_Manager/README.md

 # Sort_Manager
 ## Summary

-The main goal of this project is to implement the Java Design Patterns
+The main goal of this project is to implement the MVC formatting of files within a program and the Factory Java Design Pattern to ensure the expansion of the program could be a quick and easy change of a file and addition of a few files without the need to change the whole structure each time.

+Below is the setup and stages this project took, from the inception of the project through to logging, addition of a new sorting algorithm and timing the sorts in seconds.

 ## Required Setup